Linux Commands 3

 Now, any line that you type here is sent and displayed to the other

 terminal.
-Interrupt them with Ctrl-c
+Interrupt them with Ctrl-c.

-The test above shows that the TCP port 12345
+The test above shows that the TCP port 12345 on server1 is

 accessible from the client (in case that there is a firewall, for